smdaziz/linux-file-parser/README.md

 ### File Descriptions

 - _server_path.txt_ - contains the delimited dummy server IPs and some fake paths
-- _perl_script.pl_ - is the sample perl that takes and does the actual processing with the passed in serverIP and the path (Note: in this example, I'm just printing the received serverIP and the path)
+- _perl_script.pl_ - is the sample perl that takes and does the actual processing with the passed in serverIP and the path<br>
+  **Note**: in this example, I'm just printing the received serverIP and the path
 - _file_reader.sh_ - is the main file to RUN, that takes in server_path.txt as the argument, reads the content and invokes perl_script.pl for each entry

 #### Command to RUN